rice9797/ws4channels/README.md

 # Latest Update

-Reverted back to original amd64 only image do to bugs from merged jasongdove.
+Reverted back to original amd64 only image due to bugs from merged jasongdove.
+Use image below instead of Latest tag.

 Merged pull request from @jasongdove to attempt hardware acceleration.
 His instructions are as follows:

 To test with NVIDIA, I included --gpus all on my run command, as well as the env var -e "VIDEO_OPTIONS=-c:v h264_nvenc -pix_fmt yuv420p -b:v 2000k".